 Sending Office: Honorable Robert E. Latta

-Become an Original Cosponsor of the Veterans Right to Expediency Act
+Become a Cosponsor of the Veterans Right to Expediency Act

-Over the August Work Period, I heard from veterans and veterans’ service officers of instances where the U.S. Department of Veterans Affairs (VA) has failed to inform veterans in a timely manner of the outcome of their disability claim.
-When these veterans
+Last year, I heard from veterans and veterans’ service officers of instances where the U.S. Department of Veterans Affairs (VA) failed to inform veterans in a timely manner of the outcome of their disability claim.
+When these veterans received their notifications,

 This legislation would amend Title 38 of the United States Code to require the Secretary of Veterans Affairs to deliver notice of the denial of claims for benefits under the laws administered by the Secretary by certified mail.
 By sending these notices